What happens if you drive a car with bad suspension

 3. Increased Braking Distance

-Take out loose or damaged bushings, ball joints, and tie rods, and put new ones in to stabilize the rest.
-Tighten all bolts and nuts on the suspension parts so nothing moves.
+Take loose or cut out bushings, ball joints, and tie rods, and install new ones in place to retain the rest.
+Attach as many bolts and nuts to the parts of the suspension as possible so that the parts do not move.

 4. Uneven Tyre Wear